hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 ## Course goals and learning objectives

 The goal of this course is that students reach fluency in communicating structure and reactivity of orgnic molecules.
 This knowledge is essential for appreciating the world and preparing for future professional work.
-At the successful completion of this course you will be able to do the following:
+At the successful completion of this course you will be able to:

 - communicate the structure and properties of organic molecules using common drawing and naming conventions;
 - analyze chemical structures and reactions to make and defend predictions about chemical processes;